Platform

 Is traditional TV advertising still effective?

 In short, it depends on your goals.
 If you have a local campaign, a campaign focused on an older demographic, or a large-scale broad-reach campaign, traditional TV is a good way to reach your audience.
-But the benefits of CTV are quickly outpacing traditional TV.
+However, the benefits of CTV are quickly outpacing traditional TV.
 Precise targeting, cheaper costs, immediate response, and more accurate analytics are all reasons advertisers are moving their budget to CTV.

 With millions “cutting the cord” and leaving traditional broadcast TV in favor of streaming and connected TV (CTV), why are some advertisers resisting the move to CTV?
 As the saying goes: “adapt or die.”